-Commercial real estate buildings of any size may qualify, as well as leased multi-family apartment complexes of four (4) or more stories, and most energy efficient lighting renovations.
+Commercial real estate buildings of any size may qualify, as well as leased multi-family apartment complexes of four (4) or more stories, and most energy-efficient lighting renovations.

-Who benefits from 179D?
+Who Benefits From 179D?

-Building owners who take advantage of 179D not only enjoy this I.R.S. tax deduction, they will benefit from having significantly reduced energy expenses costs, plus this green influenced design and construction properties enhance the building’s long term market value, and is socially conscious.
+Building owners who take advantage of 179D not only enjoy this I.R.S. tax deduction, they will benefit from having significantly reduced energy expenses, plus this green influenced design and construction properties enhance the building’s long term market value, and is socially conscious.
 All while improving the environment, which benefits everyone.

 Worth noting: In addition to the 179D, EPAct also created the 45L Residential Energy Efficient Home Tax Credit.
 This should be of particular interest to any owner/developer of multi-family apartments or condominiums, providing a $2,000 Tax Credit (that’s right, a “credit” not a deduction) per qualified residential unit that meets the energy efficiency requirements collectively for all three subsystems; Envelope, HVAC/Hot Water, and Lighting.
 This would be for residential construction of 3 stories or less, typically used for garden style apartments.

 You may be missing out on tax benefits.

 We can help you find smarter ways to depreciate your property and reduce your taxes.
 Tell us about yourself and we’ll see how much you could be saving.